mhuzkhan/devcontainers/README.md

 ## Current Images

-A list of all `devcontainers` currently being automatically being build:
+A list of all `devcontainers` currently being automatically build:

 | Name  | Runtime | Platform                     | Tag                                           |
 | ----- | ------- | ---------------------------- | --------------------------------------------- |